Introduction: Why API 598 Matters

 4. Post-Test Handling

-Mandatory drying (critical for stainless steel) and re-preservation.
+Compulsory drying (vital to stainless steel) and re-preservation.

 5. Certification

-Compliant valves receive API monogram (where applicable) and test reports.
+Compliance valves comes with API monogram (if required) and test reports.

 Valves Covered by API 598